RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 For CAs that issue at id-fpki-common-high, the Auditor may not assume any other role.
 No individual must have more than one identity.

+A Trusted Role may perform the same role on the CA, KED, and DDS.

+Under no circumstances will a KRA or KRO be an Administrator or Auditor for a KED or DDS.

+A Registration Authority (RA) may fill the role of a KRA or KRO.
+A Trusted Agent (TA), may fill the role of a KRO.

 ## Personnel Controls

 ### Qualifications, Experience, and Clearance Requirements